Center for Autism Spectrum Disorders (CASD)

 - The role of social and nonsocial factors in suppressing task-irrelevant information

 - The structural gray and white matter abnormalities found in the brains of children with autism who require minimal or no special assistance.

-- The genetic and cognitive characteristics of high-functioning children with autism spectrum disorders (including Asperger syndrome)
+- The genetic and cognitive characteristics of children with autism who require minimal or no special assistance.